m-terra/mpc-utils/README.md

-# mpc-utils
+# mpc-utils for AKAI MPC One/X/Live/Live2

-## Description
+## Non-Destructive

-Reorders the sequences of AKAI MPC One/X/Live/Live2 projects according to the sequence of sequences in a song.

-Sequences that are not used in the specified song will be appended after the song sequences.

 mpc-utils will not alter the original projects but create a new project version in the specified target directory.

+### Sequence Reordering

+Reorders the sequences according to a song.
+Default song is '1'.
+Sequences that are not used in the specified song will be appended after the sequences used in the song.

+### Project Filtering

+Filters out projects that contain a sequence with the specified name.
+Default name is 'Live'.
+Creates a text file with the BPM of all filtered projects.

 ## Setup